iLib-js/loctool/README.md

 * includes - an array of dirs or files to localize.
 These override the excludes.
 This allows you to exclude an entire directory but localize particular files in that directory.
 * settings - other settings which configure this project.
+Some important
+    settings:
-The most important of these is "locales", which is an array of target locales.
+    * locales - an array of target locales
+    * xliffsDir - directory containing input translation xliff files
+    * xliffsOut - where to place the output xliff files, such as the "new" strings files
-* plugins - an array of plugins to use that handle various file types in your project
+* plugins - an array of names of plugins to use that handle various file types in your project

 Both the "includes" and "excludes" arrays may contain enhanced glob wildcard expressions using the [minimatch syntax](https://github.com/isaacs/minimatch):